 Martha is dedicated to delivering professional-level, fee-only advice while acting as an advocate for her clients.
-Her passion is helping people make the transition from full time work to retirement, a second act or encore career—today’s new trend for active people age 50 and over.
-This new lifestyle may include more leisure, part-time work, independent consulting, not-for-profit work, and community service, or any other path they choose.
+Her passion is helping people make the transition from full time work to retirement, a second act or encore career for those ages 50 and over.
+This new lifestyle may include more leisure, part-time work, independent consulting, not-for-profit work, and community service, or any other path you choose.
 Planning can help near-retirees and post-retirees manage their finances to navigate a gradual shift into and through retirement–helpful for those who work to remain engaged, mentally, physically and socially and not solely for financial benefits.
-Clients benefit from her 20-plus years of experience advising on financial planning, taxes and investments to help make smart money decisions.
+Clients benefit from her 25-plus years of experience advising on financial planning, taxes and investments to help make smart money decisions.
 She also has specialized experience working with trust and estate fiduciaries, and beneficiaries to address administration, distribution and tax issues unique to these pass-thru entities.

 Martha enjoys speaking to groups for educational and pro-bono causes and has addressed community groups, professional associations and donors.
 She makes herself available to talk about planning for career transitions, active retirements, income taxes, retirement planning and other topics focused on their interests.